Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 the Key Encrypting Key (KEK), using a known AES key wrap protocol.

-For connection-oriented transport such as SRT, there is no need to periodically transmit the short-lived key since no party can join the stream at any time.
+For connection-oriented transport such as SRT, there is no need to periodically transmit the short-lived key since no additional party can join a stream in progress.
 The keying material is transmitted within the connection handshake packets, and for a short period when rekeying occurs.

 ### Key Encrypting Key (KEK)

-The KEK is derived from a secret (passphrase) shared between the sender and the receiver.
+The Key Encrypting Key (KEK) is derived from a secret (passphrase) shared between the sender and the receiver.
-The Key Encrypting Key provides access to the Stream Encrypting Key, which in turn provides access to the protected payload of SRT data packets.
+The KEK provides access to the Stream Encrypting Key, which in turn provides access to the protected payload of SRT data packets.
 The KEK has to be at least as long as the SEK.

-The KEK is generated by a password-based key generation function v2.0 (PBKDF2) {{RFC2898}}, using the passphrase, a number of iterations (2048), a keyed-hash (HMAC-SHA1) {{RFC2104}}, and a key length value KLen.
+The KEK is generated by a password-based key generation function v2.0 (PBKDF2) {{RFC2898}}, using the passphrase, a number of iterations (2048), a keyed-hash (HMAC-SHA1) {{RFC2104}}, and a key length value (KLen).
 The PBKDF2 function hashes the passphrase to make a long string, by repetition or padding.
 The number of iterations is based on how much time can be given to the process without it becoming disruptive.